-I don’t know why I had bought so many eye pencils among many others!
+I don’t know why I bought so many eye pencils, among many others!

-They reminded me of mindless shopping habits: I’d amble down the busy street, popping into a fancy shop and browsing a range of colourful makeup.
+They reminded me of mindless shopping habits: I’d amble down the busy street, pop into a fancy shop, and browse a range of colourful makeup.
 And I’d walk out with one or two that I didn’t really need.
 Duh!

 5. Buying the First Thing

-When I wanted to buy something – there were a lot of them, apparently -, I’d buy at a first opportunity.
+When I wanted to buy something—and there were a lot of them, apparently—I’d buy it at the first opportunity.

-Everything was about convenience and speed than the price.
+Everything was more about convenience and speed than price.